eamsdev/MiniBlog/src/assets/posts/2_20221229_AWS_Pipeline.md

 ![choose source](/post-img/aws-pipeline-3.JPG)

 Click continue to code pipeline, and select the project name you had just created.
-Leave the rest of the settings as default and click next
+Leave the rest of the settings as default and click next.

 ## Configure your deployment